-- 1. Spa baths are filled with fresh water for each use and drained and thoroughly cleaned after being used. - Spa pools are to comply with the NSW Department of Health 'Guidelines for Disinfecting Public Swimming Pools and Spa Pools' Public Swimming Pool and Spa Pool Advisory Document 2013.
+- 1. Spa baths are filled with fresh water for each use and drained and thoroughly cleaned after being used. - 2.
+Spa pools are to comply with the NSW Department of Health Public Swimming Pool and Spa Pool Advisory Document 2013. - 3.
+The temperature of the water in the bathing area of a spa pool is not to be allowed to exceed 40° C. - 4.
+Spa pools are provided with a system of automatic analysis and dosage control equipment that will maintain the level of disinfectant.

-- 3. The temperature of the water in the bathing area of a spa pool is not to be allowed to exceed 40°C. - 4.
-Spa pools are provided with a system of automatic analysis and dosage control equipment that will maintain the level of disinfectant. - 5.
-Tests to be done on every spa pool before use each day, and every four (4) hours when the spa is in use. - 6.
+- 5. Tests to be done on every spa pool before use each day, and every four (4) hours when the spa is in use. - 6.
 A log book of the spa water quality is kept by the proprietor and may be checked upon inspection by officers of Council or the NSW Department of Health.